nortikin/sverchok/docs/nodes/curve/nearest_point.rst

   generated at the first step - so it will be "roughly nearest point".
 So, if this parameter is not checked, higher values of **Init resolution** parameter will lead to more precise output.
 Checked by default.
+* **Method**.
+This parameter is available in the N panel only.
+This defines the algorithm to be used.
+In simple cases, all algorithms will give the same result; in more complex cases, you will have to try all and select the one which works for you case.
+The available values are:

+   * Brent.
+Uses Brent’s algorithm to find a local minimum.
+The algorithm uses inverse parabolic interpolation when possible to speed up convergence of the golden section method.
+   * Bounded.
+Uses the Brent method to find a local minimum in the interval.
+   * Golden.
+Uses the golden section search technique.
+It uses analog of the bisection method to decrease the bracketed interval.
+It is usually preferable to use the Brent method.

 Outputs
 -------